JenJeni/Inventory-System/README.md

 Small manufacturing organization outgrew its inventory system using a spreadsheet program and other paper-based methods.
 Developed a more sophisticated inventory program based on provided GUI Mock-Up, UML diagram, business requirements, and solution statements.

+...
+Currently working on redesigning this project to MVP design pattern.